fady73/N/README.md

 #Instruction to run this program

 1. Install python 2.7
-2. Go to cmd and write this command  python entertainment.py
+2. Go to cmd and write this command  python entertainment.py <br>
-NOTE:
+NOTE:<br>
 you must add python to environment variable to run the pervious command from cmd